ryssbowh/craft-activity/README.md

 ```
 You'll then be able to get your recorder instance at any point in the application with `Activity::getRecorder('my-recorder')`

 In some cases, several events will happen at the same time and you need to control wether your recorder (or others) record or not.

-You can start/stop the recording of any recorder with `Activity::getRecorder('my-recorder')->stopRecording = true` at any point.
+You can start/stop the recording of any recorder with `Activity::getRecorder('my-recorder')->stopRecording()` at any point.
+You can also empty a recorder log queue (which will only be saved at the end of the request) : `Activity::getRecorder('my-recorder')->emptyQueue()`

 ### Log types